BenYang0215/Car_Rental_Project/README.md

 # Car_Rental_Project
-Group Project for CPSC-332 at Cal State Fullerton
+This was a group project for CPSC-332 at Cal State Fullerton

 # Contributors:
 Ethan Luu, Jason Tran, and Benjamin Yang